-In addition to the success of the d20 dice rolls used, based on the combination of skills used in an attack, the specific weapon used may add additional damage.
-As a general rule, light weapons add no damage, medium-sized weapons add 1 extra point, and heavy weapons inflict an extra 2 points of damage.
+In addition to the success of the d20 dice rolls used, based on the combination of skills used in an attack, the specific weapon used may add additional damage by weight.
+Light weapons add no damage, medium-sized weapons add 1 extra point, and heavy weapons inflict an extra 2 points of damage.
 However, no range weapon ever gains damage from the weapon used.

 As stated elsewhere, weapons gain to hit and damage modifiers based on either Strength or Agility or sometimes the choice of the wielder.
-These are also factors of who effective a weapon may be for a specific character.
+These are also factors of how effective a weapon may be for a specific character.

 |A light weapon is small and easy to handle.
 Only light weapons can be used in conjunction with a shield without also having the shield use skill.|

-|This tag refers to bludgeoning weapons.
+|This property refers to weapons that can be used with the style: bludgeoning skill to gain the extra d20 on attacks.
 These weapons deliver blunt damage in the event a monster has resistance or a variance in AC.|

-|This tag means the weapon is a cleaver.
-This is an edged weapon which is delivered with the force associated with bludgeoning weapons.
-It will deliver either blunt or edged as it delivers damage based on both styles.
-No extra damage is inflicted but if one type is resisted or immune against, the other would still deliver; skeletons suffer normal damage from cleavers for example, while they are resistant to swords.
+|This denotation means the weapon is a cleaver and must be used with the style: cleaving skill to gain an extra d20 when attacking.
+These instruments are edged weapons that deliver with the force associated with bludgeoning weapons; thus, it can deliver either blunt or edged damage, depending on which defense is easier to hit.
+No extra damage is inflicted but if one type is resisted or immune against, the other would still deliver; skeletons suffer normal damage from cleavers for example, while they are resistant to swords but not bludgeoning weapons.
 The same is true if there is a variance in the target AC.|

-|A weapon marked as thrown is permitted to be hurled at an opponent.
-Often these weapons can be used in either melee or hurled.
+|A weapon marked as style-h is permitted to be hurled at an opponent, meaning it can be used with the style: hurling skill.
+Often these weapons can be used in both melee and range attacks.
 Detailed in the combat section, there can be occasion where both can occur in the same round.
-Conversely, one could be at disadvantage when hurling weapons amid melee.
-These weapons will also have details of range, measured in feet, listed as normal and maximum.
-When attacking beyond the normal range, all attacks are at disadvantage.|
+Conversely, one could be at disadvantage when hurling weapons amid melee unless the flung property is also associated with the weapon.|

-|When a special tag is applied, the weapon will have special rules governing its use.
+|When a unique property is applied, the weapon will have special rules governing its use.
 The details of the weapon itself should be consulted.|